joeczar/nuxt2-js-bpmn/content/notes.md

 ## JavaScript < Typescript

-This has been my first JavaScript project in years so it was interestin gto see how much I lean on typescript, and how much it helps in developing.
+This has been my first JavaScript project in years so it was interesting to see how much I lean on typescript, and how much it helps in developing.
 The BPMN library is a very modern JS library which is great, but updating it to typescript would greatly improve it's useability.
 In it's current form I'd have to change the default tsconfig of a new Angular project and it would take even more work to get it to work in a Nuxt3 project.
 Which is why I chose Nuxt 2 as teh framework to work with.

 ## Great Documentation